athos/pogonos/README.md

 ;=> "Hello, Alex!"
 ```

-At the time, Pogonos does not have an internal mechanism to implicitly cache
+At the time, Pogonos does NOT have an internal mechanism to implicitly cache
 parsing results for templates you've ever rendered, for better performance
 of rendering.
-So, if you use Pogonos in a case where the rendering performance
+So, if you're trying to use Pogonos where the rendering
-matters much, you may have to cache parsed templates on your own.
+performance matters much, you may have to cache parsed templates on your own.

 ### Outputs